avaneev/biteopt/README.md

 of the algorithm is an area of ongoing research.
 There are several things that were discovered that may need to be addressed in the future:

-1. Parallelization of this algorithm is technically possible, but is counter-productive (increases convergence time considerably).
+1. Parallelization of this algorithm is technically possible, but may be counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.